txtdirect/website/content/docs/hosted/_index/basics.md

 to redirect the incoming requests to your root record, you have to add `A` and `AAAA` records to your zone file.

-The records for root redirect should look like this:
+The records for a root redirect should look like this:

 ```
 example.com             86000 IN A       45.85.238.5